orioninsist/orioninsist.github.io/content/blog/2025/11/2025-11-11-mastering-bash-cd-navigation-guide.md

 title = "Bash 'cd' Command: Master Terminal Navigation Now" author = "Murat Kurkoglu" description = "Stop feeling lost in the Linux terminal.
-Master the 'cd' command, relative vs. absolute paths, and the "back button" trick 'cd -' to navigate like a pro." summary = "Stop feeling lost in the Linux terminal.
-Master the 'cd' command, relative vs. absolute paths, and the "back button" trick 'cd -' to navigate like a pro." slug = "mastering-bash-cd-navigation-guide" keywords = ["Bash", "cd", "Linux", "CLI", "File System"] tags = ["Bash", "cd", "Linux"]
+Master the 'cd' command, relative vs. absolute paths, and the back button trick 'cd -' to navigate like a pro." summary = "Stop feeling lost in the Linux terminal.
+Master the 'cd' command, relative vs. absolute paths, and the back button trick 'cd -' to navigate like a pro." slug = "mastering-bash-cd-navigation-guide" keywords = ["Bash", "cd", "Linux", "CLI", "File System"] tags = ["Bash", "cd", "Linux"]